Dangutman98/ai-crypto-advisor/README.md

 *   **Project Planning & Architecture:** After the research phase, I asked the AI to help me break down the entire assignment into a step-by-step guide.
 I divided the project into manageable phases (Frontend UI, Backend APIs, Database, and Integrations).
 I also made sure to guide the AI to separate the backend code neatly into Routes, Controllers, and Services so the project wouldn't become messy.
 *   **Testing & Quality Assurance:** Before jumping into the main codebase, I created a dedicated `tests` folder to plan out tests for both the frontend and backend.
 I wanted to ensure we had a strategy to evaluate edge cases and verify the code's stability from all angles.
 Additionally, in the early stages, I manually tested the Database operations and API endpoints using Postman to ensure the foundation was solid before connecting the UI.
 *   **Design & UI:** I wanted a modern "Glassmorphism" look for the app.
 Instead of using a big CSS framework, I asked the AI to help me write clean, custom CSS.
 I tweaked its suggestions to make sure the colors, shadows, and overall feel looked premium.
 *   **API & Core Logic:** The AI was great at writing the basic fetch requests to connect to external APIs.
 However, I designed the actual logic.
 For example, I noticed the initial AI prompt only used the user's "Investor Type".
-I actively changed the backend code so it also uses the user's "Content Preferences" to generate much smarter and more personalized daily insights.
+I actively changed the backend code, so it also uses the user's "Content Preferences" to generate much smarter and more personalized daily insights.
 *   **Debugging:** When I ran into bugs, I used the AI to bounce ideas off.
 For example, when deploying to Vercel, I got a 404 routing error.
-I figured out it was a React Router SPA issue, and asked the AI to help me generate the correct `vercel.json` configuration file to fix it.
+I figured out it was a React Router SPA issue and asked the AI to help me generate the correct `vercel.json` configuration file to fix it.

 **Conclusion:**
 Using AI was incredibly helpful for writing repetitive code quickly.
 This saved me a lot of time and allowed me to really focus on the big picture—researching the company, planning the project phases, setting up a solid testing strategy, designing the architecture, and debugging edge cases.
 I reviewed and tested everything the AI generated to make sure it met the assignment's exact requirements.